Brooklyn Bridge–City Hall/Chambers Street station: Exits

 Several entrances have been closed and slabbed over.
 One stair from the IRT mezzanine led directly to the Brooklyn Bridge walkway, and was removed by August 2000 as part of a project to widen the bridge walkway.
 Another stair rose from the northern BMT mezzanine to the northwestern corner of Centre Street and Duane Street (east of the current Foley Square entrance), though this was also sealed by 1992 to reduce the maintenance costs associated with maintaining two adjacent staircases.
 The northern BMT mezzanine contained bronze doors on the east wall, now sealed, which led to the Thurgood Marshall United States Courthouse.
 Under the northern side of the Manhattan Municipal Building were additional subway staircases, although this entrance area was closed by 1938.
+The largest staircase under the Municipal Building's northern section was 43 ft wide and could originally accommodate 800 passengers per minute.